noi-techpark/it.bz.opendatahub.databrowser/doc/developers/web-components.md

 <my-component attrX="valueX" attrY="valueY"></my-component>
 ```

 Please be aware that attributes accept strings only, it is not possible to provide objects, arrays and functions to Web Components.
-A workaround for objects and arrays is to provide the data as JSON and then, inside the Web Component, to parse that data. **The Databrowser App has no support for that kind of functionality**.
+A workaround for objects and arrays is to provide the data as JSON and then, inside the Web Component, to parse that data. **The Data Browser App has no support for that kind of functionality**.

 ## How to use Web Components